aergonaut/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 Optionally, you can restrict the ability to dismiss pull request reviews to specific people or teams.
 For more information, see "[Dismissing a pull request review](/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/dismissing-a-pull-request-review)."

 Optionally, you can choose to require reviews from code owners.
 If you do, any pull request that affects code with a code owner must be approved by that code owner before the pull request can be merged into the protected branch.
+If a file is owned by multiple owners, only one of those owners needs to approve.

 ### Require status checks before merging